nlohmann/std_json/proposal.md

 *Remarks:* No synchronization.

-*Complexity:* Amortized constant plus the complexity of the insert operation of the underlying data structure, which is defined by the template parameter `ObjectType`.
+*Complexity:* Amortized constant plus the complexity of the insert operation of the underlying data structure, which is defined by the template parameter `object_type`.

 ```cpp
 iterator insert(const_iterator, const basic_json &);